bakkdoor/gumbo-d/README.md

-# Gumbo-d - D bindings for Google's Gumbo HTML5 parser library
+# gumbo-d - D bindings for Google's Gumbo HTML5 parser library

 This is a simple D binding for the Gumbo HTML5 parser library written in C.

-It's a work in progress.
+Have a look at the [examples/](https://github.com/bakkdoor/gumbo-d/tree/master/examples) directory to see some sample code of gumbo-d in action.

 ## Links
 * https://github.com/google/gumbo-parser